hyobinnSeo/Chatterbox/README.md

 ```

 The bots will:
-1. Initialize and log in to their respective Twitter accounts
+1. Initialize browser sessions
+2. Authenticate with Twitter
-2. Generate historically accurate tweets using GPT
+3. Generate historically accurate content using GPT
-3. Post tweets on the scheduled interval
-4. Add random delays between posts to appear more natural
+4. Post tweets and interact with other users
+5. Handle errors and maintain logs

 ## Personality Customization

 Each historical figure's personality is defined in their respective file under the `personalities/` directory.
 You can modify:
-- Characteristics
+- Character traits and mannerisms
-- Writing style
+- Writing style and tone
-- Topics of interest
+- Topics of interest and expertise
-- Prompt engineering for GPT
+- GPT prompt engineering parameters

 ## Safety Features

-- Random delays between posts to avoid suspicious activity
-- Non-headless browser mode for monitoring
-- Error handling and logging
+- Sophisticated error handling and recovery
+- Browser session management
+- Detailed logging system
 - Graceful shutdown handling

 ## Note